brandonbyr4/comicfun/README.md

 -   **Customize Quality:** Choose multiple image qualities in the export settings.
 -   **Customize File Type:** Choose what type of file you want to be exported.
 -   **Free Forever:** ComicFun is free to use forever on the web, or to host on your own server.

+#### How It Works
+ComicFun is a fun and easy to use, web based cartoon photo tool.
+It works by taking a photo in the photo booth, or uploading an existing photo, and transforming it into a cartoonified portrait.
+To try this for yourself, simply go to [comicfun.app/tool](https://www.comicfun.app/tool).
+If you are interested in running this software on your own servers, create a fork & clone of the repo.
+Continue reading "Getting Started" for details on how to launch the project.
+Certain features may be unavailable until you specify enviroment variables.